aps-8id-dys/bluesky/qserver.md

         console   attach to process console if process is running in screen checkup   check that process is running, restart if not restart   restart process
-        run       run process in console (not screen) start     start process
+        run       run process in console (not screen) for debugging only start     start process
         status    report if process is running
         stop      stop process